bluecamel/OctoPrint-Mobile/README.md

 # Nautilus - mobile shell for OctoPrint

-Octoprint simplified interface optimised for mobile devices (only works on dev branch of Octoprint)
+Octoprint simplified interface optimized for mobile devices (only works on dev branch of Octoprint)

 The iOS app is needed to force landscape, load the API key and switch on/off the socket.
 Bonus feature: shake to refresh.

-NEW: iOS app bow available on appstore: https://itunes.apple.com/us/app/id1125992543
+The iOS app is available on appstore: https://itunes.apple.com/us/app/id1125992543

-When using the browser you can create a shortcut by using "Add to Home Screen" (it will be shown as "Nautilus")
+When using the browser you can create a shortcut by using "Add to Home Screen" (it will be shown as "Nautilus") Without the app constrains, the webapp has some alignment problems

-As long as octoprint is avalable over the internet, the UI changes to full screen webcam for pure monitoring.
+As long as octoprint is available over the internet, the UI changes to full screen webcam for pure monitoring.

 For notifications via Prowl, change settings by manually editing `config.yaml` under "plugins"